loopstick/ResourcesForClasses/README.md

 		console.log("notice the blank line before this function?");
 		}
 ```

-## Wordpress
+5. how do I upload a video?

-1. Rather than upload a video to a Wordpress blog (or gitHub repository), it is better to upload video to Vimeo or Youtube and to embed those in your post.
-[Here](http://www.wpbeginner.com/beginners-guide/how-to-easily-embed-videos-in-wordpress-blog-posts/) are instructions.
+	Rather than upload a video to a gitHub repository, it is better to upload video to Vimeo or Youtube and to embed those in your post.